-Protecting Yourself for What Comes ‘After’
+Protecting Yourself for What Comes ‘After’ You Defend

 Here’s something you must accept right now: In the aftermath of a self-defense shooting — even a justified one — you WILL encounter all six of these harsh realities.
 As unfair as it may seem, keep in mind that such realities are standard procedure following any shooting.

 It is imperative that you spend time now thinking about and preparing for what comes after a deadly force encounter.
-After all, the difference between going to jail and going home to your family will likely be determined by your ability to navigate through the rough terrain that inevitably follows a self-defense incident.
+After all, the difference between going to jail and going home will likely be determined by your ability to navigate the rough terrain that inevitably follows a self-defense incident.
 And the truth is, proving your innocence without a plan will be costly — both mentally and financially.

 The good news is that you won’t have to bear that weight alone.
 The USCCA exists to guide and support responsibly armed Americans just like you through the scary and overwhelming aftermath of a self-defense incident so you can get back home to your family where you belong.
 From 24/7 emergency assistance via the Critical Response Team to an up-front attorney retainer, the USCCA will get the ball rolling.
 And we’ll stick with you every step of the way.